mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/aggregates.md

 Here's an example of a Stack Overflow answer that also makes the point that it's acceptable to inject a Repository into a Domain Service: [https://softwareengineering.stackexchange.com/a/330435](https://softwareengineering.stackexchange.com/a/330435).
 {% endhint %}

 It _does act_ like an Aggregate as it functions as the "entry point" to the `Slot` Entity that we actually operate on and persist.
-We also send the Domain Events from here: it therefore acts is the transaction boundary.
+We also send the Domain Events from here: it, therefore, acts as the transaction boundary.

 And that's how we ended up in this compromise.
 Don't let DDD become dogma.
-Be humble and realistic and if it makes sense to you and you can explain the reasoning, at the very least we are dealing with considered and deliberate design which after all is the real goal.
+Be humble and realistic and if it makes sense to you and you can explain the reasoning, at the very least we are dealing with a considered and deliberate design which after all is the real goal.

 ## Examples from our project

 ### Use case #1: Make daily slots

-The first publicly accessible use case is for making the daily slots.
-This one is also one of the longer ones as it has to deal with more setup than the other ones.
+The first publicly accessible use case is for making daily slots.
+This one is also one of the longer ones as it has to deal with more setups than the other ones.
 It is run once per day, no more.

 ```typescript
 /**